 “It’s that simple.
 You told us that this is hugely important to your business,” said Armour.
 “So do it…and let your voice be heard loud and clear.”

-The NACS Show, which runs through Oct.
-10 at the Las Vegas Convention Center, is ranked as the 47th largest trade show in the U.S. and is ranked the top show in the country for attracting attendees responsible for buying plans.
+The NACS Show, which begins Oct.
+5 in Chicago, is ranked as the 47th largest trade show in the U.S. and is ranked the top show in the country for attracting attendees responsible for buying plans.
 More than 22,000 attendees from 60-plus countries are at the NACS Show, which features three days of general sessions, 53 educational sessions and 1,200 exhibiting companies in a 380,000-plus net-square-foot exposition floor.